 A visit to the site only takes about 30 minutes but is absolutely worth it.

 A felucca is a traditional sailboat with large curved, distinctive sails used in the Mediterranean region, but particularly on the Nile River in Sudan and Egypt.
 Thanks to its picturesque setting, Aswan is an excellent place to take a short, relaxing cruise on one.
 We did this just prior to sunset, and it was lovely!

 Visit a Nubian Village (and ride a camel!)

 The Nubian people are distinct from the Egyptians, with their own culture, villages, and even their own language.
 They used to live in the area now covered by Lake Nasser, so the Egyptian government had to relocate them and build them new villages when the dam was constructed.
 Today, you can actually visit these villages, meet the Nubian people, and learn about their way of life.

 The Nubian villages are located across the river from Aswan and are accessed via motorboat.
 And then if you so choose, a 30-minute camel ride from the river to the village itself (absolutely worth it!!)

 The Nubian people live with an open door policy – neighbors, friends, random foreigners are all free to walk into their homes at any time.
 So tourists can just wander into a home, meet the family, drink their tea, and meet their pet crocodile (another feature of every Nubian home).
 It’s a really wild cultural experience that feels more off-the-beaten-path than most things in Egypt and I absolutely recommend it.
-Our tour guide arranged the trip, but you can find half-day tours on Viator or Tripadvisor.
+Our tour guide arranged the trip, but this tour is highly recommended.